TomasRoj/OctopusLab-Library/README.md

 # OctopusLab-Library 🐙
 Arduino library for @octopusengine that make easier work with pins on their boards 🎉🔥

+Czech version follows.

+!!!
+This Library is currently in heavy development and not tested fully tested yet.
+We dont recommend using this library in production !!!

 ## How it works

 This library make easier to work with pins on octopus engine boards.
 When this library is included it defines all the pins and you